-Thalassemia are a group of inherited blood disorders that are known to result in anemia.
+Thalassemia is a group of inherited blood disorders that are known to result in anemia.
 This disorder is associated with an individual’s capacity to produce hemoglobin, a protein in red blood cells that carries oxygen to the various parts of the body.
 It is a highly heritable condition.
 A genetic test for beta-thalassemia not only helps with the diagnosis, but also predicts the risk of your children inserting the condition.

 What is the prevalence of thalassemia?

 According to the NIH, it is estimated that about 100,000 babies across the world are affected with severe thalassemia.

 Individuals with Southern Asian, Italian, Greek, Middle Eastern, and African ancestry are at higher risk for this condition.

 What are the different types of thalassemia?